-Q5 Did you have any ideas that were really good on paper but would have cost too much, even with benefits built in, so you haven't been able to do it?
-A5 Our renewable projects - we would like to do more in this area but the return is not the first thing we would do to reduce carbon.
-It will come, as will Electric Vehicles.
-It's just about policy and economics.
-Q6 Have you included carbon savings made during Covid within your targeted savings or does it not count because it's an external force?
+Our renewable projects - we would like to do more in this area but the return if first thing we would do to reduce carbon.
+It will come, as will Electric Vehicles. about policy and economics.
+Have you included carbon savings made during Covid within your targeted savi it not count because it's an external force?
+Our emissions this year are down by 40% against our base year of 2005.
+Covid limpact, but also exhibits pressures upwards.
+We are also running ventilation sy It's just ings or does has had an it not count because it's an external force?
 A6 Our emissions this year are down by 40% against our base year of 2005.
-Covid has had an impact, but also exhibits pressures upwards.
-We are also running ventilation systems at a higher rate using more energy.
-Q7 I have a Question about the Climate Action Plans for the departments - are the leads within each department a nominated member of staff?
+Covid I has had an higher rate using more energy.
+I have a Question about the Climate Action Plans for the departments - are the within each department a nominated member of staff?
 Is it a voluntary role?
-Does the CAP work become part of their remit?
-A7 The department has to do it, we have asked for volunteers but have tasked the finding of this person to the head of the department.
-They are responsible for having the plans.
-The CAP coordinators are a point of contact.
-They are not the person to deliver the plans.
-Q8 The actions you have taken are to reduce carbon footprint.
-Have you noticed other benefits to your university that you didn't expect?
-A8 Reduced maintenance cost, reduced downtime due to maintenance and failures of equipment.
+D CAP work become part of their remit?
+The department has to do it, we have asked for volunteers but have tasked the this person to the head of the department.
+They are responsible for having the CAP coordinators are a point of contact.
+They are not the person to deliver the e plans.
+The The actions you have taken are to reduce carbon footprint.
+Have you noticed o benefits to your university that you didn't expect? other Reduced maintenance cost, reduced downtime due to maintenance and failure equipment.
 Reduced capital cost in construction.
-Team building in departmental schemes like Green Impact, improved well-being, being part of projects like 'be the Change'.
-Low energy lighting has improved environments as lighting is better and more consistent.
-Allowed other sustainability issues to jump on the tail of carbon activity - improved biodiversity on the basis of carbon off setting.
-Q9 How do you quantify your scope 3 emissions, particularly staff & student travel?
-A9 Staff and student travel - via our travel consultant - booking of travel is logged and carbon calculated.
+Team building in departments like Green Impact, improved well-being, being part of projects like 'be the Char energy lighting has improved environments as lighting is better and more consi Allowed other sustainability issues to jump on the tail of carbon activity - improbiodiversity on the basis of carbon off setting. tal schemes nge'.
+Low sistent.
+How do you quantify your scope 3 emissions, particularly staff & student travel 1?
+Staff and student travel - via our travel consultant - booking of travel is logged calculated.
 Commuting measured via travel surveys.
-On supply chain we have used cost data - but this is a bit of a blunt tool - useful to set out the size of the issue not how we measure its on-going reduction.
-Q10 How do you measure your carbon footprint?
+On supply chain we have u data - but this is a bit of a blunt tool - useful to set out the size of the issue not measure its on-going reduction. used cost Q10 How do you measure your carbon footprint?
 A10 We use ISO14064 - CEMARS.
 This is a lecture in itself!
-Q11 If post-COVID working from home becomes a common practise, will that then need to be encompassed within your carbon footprint considerations (i.e. you will see less carbon usage in the office, but lose control of carbon emissions of staff now located in private properties)?
-A11 Yes we will have to look at this - but we're not there yet. -
+Q11 If post-COVID working from home becomes a common practise, will that then rencompassed within your carbon footprint considerations (i.e. you will see less usage in the office, but lose control of carbon emissions of staff now located in properties)? s carbon A11 Yes we will have to look at this - but we're not there yet.